diojin/mockingjay/docs/frameworks.md

 1. Partial dependency: can be injected using setter injection but it is not possible by constructor.
 Suppose there are 3 properties in a class, having 3 arg constructor and setters methods.
 In such case, if you want to pass information for only one property, it is possible by setter method only.
 2. Overriding: Setter injection overrides the constructor injection. .
 3. Changes: We can easily change the value by setter injection.
 It doesn't create a new bean instance always like constructor.
 So setter injection is flexible than constructor injection
 4. Required dependency.
-By using Constructor Injection, you assert the requirement for the dependency in a `container-agnostic` manner
+By using Constructor Injection, you assert the requirement for the dependency in a `container-agnostic` manner.
 A class that takes a required dependency as a constructor argument can only be instantiated if that argument is provided (you should have a guard clause to make sure the argument is not null.)
 A constructor therefore enforces the dependency requirement whether or not you're using Spring, making it container-agnostic.
 If you use setter injection, the setter may or may not be called, so the instance may never be provided with its dependency.
 The only way to force the setter to be called is using @Required or @Autowired , which is specific to Spring and is therefore not container-agnostic.
 So to keep your code independent of Spring, use constructor arguments for injection.
 Update: Spring 4.3 will perform `implicit injection in single-constructor scenarios`, making your code more independent of Spring by potentially not requiring an @Autowired annotation at all.
 __Implicit constructor injection for single-constructor scenarios__
 ```java
 // this can be injected properly